This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 With all the key ingredients like board games, a range of beers / ales and a dartboard, one of the best things about the Cross Keys is that it is a neighbourhood bar that also has an incredible floral and hanging basket display in the summer months (not quite the Churchill Arms but getting there!).

-Address: 57 Black Lion Lane, London W6 9BG
+Address: The Cross Keys, 57 Black Lion Lane, London W6 9BG

 19. The Craft Beer Company, Broadway Shopping Centre